|

 of dog attacks.
 In order to come up with sensible solutions, we

+need to have a better understanding of the problem.
 As an important first step toward reducing dog attacks/bites, you

 need to evaluate your current dangerous dog laws.
 How effective

+are they?
 Put a stop to leash law violations.
 These violations

 seem to be a significant enabler for vicious dog attacks.
 In areas